ferguzon/first_local/README.txt

 Remeber to send all your changes to the index by doing a "git add -A" or "git add ." and "git add -u".
 Then, you have to commit them with -git commit -m "comment"-

 ### Third addition, 211015 12:16

+#FOURTH ADDITION

+Ok, so before I leave to my house, I want to make a final test.
+I'll add this to the index, and then I will commit it, so finally I can push it.

+### Fourth addition 211015 12:17